Employee Tax Forms

 - Ship to location and receiving of goods took place in California.

 Accounts Payable/Purchase Order Inquiry Report (AP/PO) - Sales tax charged on an invoice is generally listed as a separate item.
 MyReports users can see sales tax listed separately in the Accounts Payable report for the voucher.
 If sales tax is not charged on an invoice and use tax is accrued, the use tax amount will be listed separately; and the use tax amount will be included in the total charged to the chartstring in the Transaction Detail Report.
-Additional use tax will be accrued to the sales tax charged by a vendor to equal 9.5% if delivery of goods takes place in San Francisco.
+Additional use tax will be accrued to the sales tax charged by a vendor to equal the current tax rate if delivery of goods takes place in San Francisco.

 Transaction Detail Report (TDR) - The invoice gross amount will be charged to the chartstring on the general ledger when sales tax is charged on the invoice.
 If sales tax is not charged on an invoice for purchases of personal tangible property, use tax will be accrued and the amount is included in the total charged to the chartstring on the Ledger.
-If the sales tax charged is under the tax rate of 9.5% for goods delivered in San Francisco, use tax will be accrued to arrive at the 9.5% tax rate.
+If the sales tax charged is under the current tax rate for goods delivered in San Francisco, use tax will be accrued to arrive at the current tax rate.

 Paying Sales or Use Tax

 If your department purchases tangible personal property for resale to external (non-UC) customers, your department is acting as a seller, therefore your department should obtain the Resale Certificate from the Controller’s Office before placing the order with the vendor.
 Once the Resale Certificate is presented to the vendor, the vendor will not charge sales tax on invoice.
-The Controller’s Office – Accounts Payable Unit also should not be accruing use tax on invoice when process payment for any purchases for resale.
+The Supply Chain Management – Accounts Payable Unit also should not be accruing use tax on invoice when process payment for any purchases for resale.
 However, your department has the responsibility to collect the sales tax from the external (non-UC) customers and record the sales tax liability in general ledger.

 To record the sale tax collected, please credit the following natural class account (NCA):